 More than 100 organizations, museums, shops, restaurants and more come together to open the 47th annual Noel Night, Dec.
 7, 2019, brought to life by the nonprofit organization Midtown Detroit, Inc.

-During the day, from 1-5 p.m., cultural institutions and musuems like the Detroit Institute of Arts, Charles H. Wright Museum of African American History and the Michigan Science Center open their doors to the public for the free “open house.”
+During the day, from 1-7 p.m., cultural institutions and museums like the Detroit Institute of Arts, Charles H. Wright Museum of African American History and the Michigan Science Center open their doors to the public for the free “open house.”
 After, from 5-10 p.m.
 Midtown Detroit comes to life with yuletide treats, children’s activities, shopping and so much more.

 Take a ride in a horse-drawn carriage and participate in some holiday shopping.
 Create something special at various family craft activity areas.
-Check out the 200-plus music, theater and dance groups – including Birds of Chicago, Frank Moka, Lily and Madeleine and many others.
+Check out the 200-plus music, theater and dance groups – including Ranky Tanky, Etienne Charles, Thornetta Davis and many others.

-Aside from the big venues open for the night, families can swing through other midtown favorites including local shops like Detroit Yoga Lab, City Bird, Nest and Will Leather Goods – plus plenty of restaurants, too.
+Aside from the big venues open for the night, families can swing through other midtown favorites including local shops like Detroit Yoga Lab, City Bird and Nest, among others – plus plenty of restaurants, too.